sdjebali/PaintorPipe/README.md

 genc.exon       path/to/exons.proj.bed
 genc.intron     path/to/introns.proj.bed
 ```
 The first column is the name of the functionnal annotation and the second is the path to the bed file.
 Above, an example for a run with 2 annotations (exons & introns).
-We recommande to use no more than 4 or 5 annotations per run.
+We recommand to use no more than 4 or 5 annotations per run.